kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# Mature External Libraries Are Often Better Than Framework Reimplementations
+## Mature External Libraries Are Often Better Than Framework Reimplementations { #mature-external-libraries }

 This is closely related to avoiding NIH.